 I’ve been lucky enough to work at a University that allows for and encourages interdisciplinary research.
 Over the past few months I’ve attended the ‘Social Psychology Research Group’ meetings where I have had the opportunity to engage with fellow grad students and faculty regarding their research.
 Not surprisingly, the research I’m engaged in is directly related to some of the research being done in the Psychology Department.
-Specifically, one of the grad students in the Psych dept. is researching if it’s harder for a 3rd party to forgive someone who has harmed a friend.
+Specifically, one of the grad students in the Psych dept. is questioning if it’s harder for a 3rd party to forgive someone who has harmed a friend than it is for the person who was harmed directly?
 Interestingly, she offered two kinds of forgiveness but didn’t talk much about which type is more meaningful or if both types are needed in order for someone to be “truly” or “fully” forgiven.
 I’ll now consider both and pose a couple of questions.
 Please feel free to chime in on a different sort of conception that may be missing.

 The two types of forgiveness are ‘cognitive forgiveness’ and ‘emotional forgiveness’.